mo-jsx/resume-95/README.md

 -   I developed this application in my spare time for about 1 week.
 I had the opportunity to work on several projects with similar logic, so I spent most of my time doing CSS stuff.

-## Do you plan any improvments ?
+## Are you planning any new features/improvements?

--   Yes!
+- Yes, there are!
 Besides refactoring and optimizing the application, I want to make this my pet project, where I can have fun trying new things and show off my latest work.

 # Project Setup